Fire Compartmentation

 What is Fire Compartmentation?

-Fire compartmentation is an essential element in compliance with UK Building Regulations, particularly Approved Document B, BS:9999 and the 2005 regulatory reform order (Fire Safety) which outlines fire safety requirements for residential and commercial properties.
+Therefore, fire compartmentation remains an essential element in compliance with UK Building Regulations.
+In particular, it is a core requirement of Approved Document B, BS:9999, and the Regulatory Reform (Fire Safety) Order 2005, as these documents outline the mandatory fire safety requirements for both residential and commercial properties.

 Fire-Resistant Walls & Floors